Lelani82/Lelani82.github.io/README.md

 ● Build each web page - one day to build and style each page of my site

-● Testing web pages - four days to test and updating web pages
+● Testing web pages - four days to test and update web pages

 ● Create my PowerPoint presentation - one day